api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

     mapping(bytes32 => bool) public incomingFulfillments;
     mapping(bytes32 => int256) public fulfilledData;

-// Make sure you specify the right _rrpAddress for your chain while deploying the contract.
-    constructor(address _rrpAddress) RrpRequesterV0(_rrpAddress) {}
+    // Make sure you specify the right _rrpAddress for your chain while deploying the contract. constructor(address _rrpAddress) RrpRequesterV0(_rrpAddress) {}

-// To receive funds from the sponsor wallet.
-    receive() external payable {
+    // To receive funds from the sponsor wallet and send them to the owner. receive() external payable {
+        payable(owner()).transfer(address(this).balance);
     }

-// The main makeRequest function that will trigger the Airnode request.
+    // The main makeRequest function that will trigger the Airnode request. function makeRequest(
-// [!code focus:18]
-    function makeRequest(
         address airnode,
         bytes32 endpointId,